satohshi/pocketbase-ts/README.md

 ## Handling of `expand`

 Let's say you want to fetch a post with its comments using `expand`.
-When the post doesn't have any comments, the SDK (or PocketBase itself rather) returns something like this:
+When the post doesn't have any comments, PocketBase returns something like this:

 ```json
 {